jguido/widget-bundle/README.md

 # Installation
     composer require jguido/widget-bundle

+Then add this bundle to your kernel (app/AppKernel.php) :

+    new WidgetBundle\WidgetBundle(),

 Add in app/config/routing.yml

     bundle_widget:
         resource: "@WidgetBundle/Resources/config/routing.yml"
         prefix:   /

-# Usage

-There is a command for generating files of the desired widget :

-    php bin/console generate:widget <widget_name>

 Add this line in the style declaration of your layout